gazay/talks/README.md

 ### A lot of thanks

-  * @kossnocorp - for idea with notifiers.
+  * @kossnocorp - for idea with notifiers and his pulls.

   * @shime - for grammar fixes in readme and better explanation of my idea.